herolab-uga/ros-network-analysis/README.md

 ```
   rosrun network_analysis wireless_quality.py
 ```

 This command will print "Initialized measurement of wireless quality of _iface_ interface" and starts publishing the RSSI values or it will print "The specified interface _iface_ does not exist or is disconnected.
 Please check" or any other error message if there is any error.

-In the rosbag it will record the rssi, lqi and noise data along with the timestamp and other fields mentioned in the ROS message type.
+This node will provide the rssi, lqi and noise data along with the timestamp and other fields mentioned in the ROS message type.

 ### ROS Topics
 The node publishes measurements in the ROS topic: "network_analysis/wireless_quality" by default